AhmedFarrukh/QuantizationExperiments/notebooks/quantizing_models.md

 :::

 :::{.cell}
-The models are loaded using the Keras API.
+The models are then loaded using the Keras API.
 One instance of each model is converted to tflite format without any optimization; another instance is optimized using Dynamic Range Quantization.
 :::

 :::{.cell}